 When you see the upgrade notification, you can either stay on the current version and continue working (although you might not have the newest Mendix Platform features and improvements), or you can upgrade to the newest version.
 When you upgrade, you will automatically be upgraded to the latest version possible, even if it is in a new Studio range.

-The table below gives examples of how Mendix versions relate to Studio ranges, and what version your project will be upgraded to in case you choose to upgrade:
+The table below shows how Studio ranges relate to Mendix versions and what version your will be upgraded to in case you choose to upgrade:

 Once you have upgraded to the newest version, you cannot revert the upgrade.
 Also, anyone working on the app using Studio Pro must use the new version of Studio Pro from that moment on.